-Looking for a day itinerary?
+Looking for a two-day itinerary?
 Click here

 Newport is often revered for its culinary enticement, historic charm and miles of gorgeous coastline.
 As an adult, it's paradise.
 As a kid, your requirements are a little more simple: fun, fun and more fun.
 Luckily for little ones, the City by the Sea is packed with kid-friendly experiences.
 Kids can join the fleet of working fishing boats in Newport Harbor and go lobster fishing with Fish’n Tales Adventures, stomp divots at a Newport polo match, or scoot about town in a Scoot Coupe, two-person scooters with three wheels go approximately 25-30mph and are a thrilling way to take in 10-mile Ocean Drive.
 Our city is your playground.